Pensacola Naval shooter was 'infuriated' after instructor nicknamed him 'Porn Stash': report

 AFTER PENSACOLA ATTACK, FLORIDA GOV. DESANTIS URGES 'PRECAUTIONS' FOR FOREIGN NATIONALS TRAINING WITH US MILITARY

-About a week after the alleged incident, Day was paired up with Alshamrani for simulated flight training, the New York Times reported.
+About a week after the alleged incident, Day was paired up with Alshamrani for simulated flight training, The New York Times reported.
 When the Saudi found out, he complained to CAE USA and got the session rescheduled with another instructor, it added.

-Brian Busey, the president of Delaware Resource Group of Oklahoma, told the New York Times that his company is cooperating with the FBI’s investigation into Friday’s shooting and that it had taken care of the alleged classroom incident in April.
+Brian Busey, the president of Delaware Resource Group of Oklahoma, told the Times that his company is cooperating with the FBI’s investigation into Friday’s shooting and that it had taken care of the alleged classroom incident in April.

 “Appropriate personnel action was taken regarding the incident in question, corrective action was taken, the matter was closed back in April, and we have no further comment,” Busey said.